Natural Breathing vs. the Breathing Control System

 A yawn is the lungs way to get satisfactorily stretched and exercised.

-A yawn is also your Breathing Control System kicking in, to use up any increased energy you have, to keep you in status quo and avoid more energy, happiness, passion, creative, and success, because supposedly it is safer to remain with a mis-labeled relaxed, calm, peaceful, and numbed out life, promoted by the parasympathetic importance.
+A yawn is also your Breathing Control System kicking in, to use up any extra energy you have, to keep you in status quo and avoid adding more energy, happiness, passion, creativity, and success, because supposedly it is safer to remain with a mis-understood and numbed out life.

-When you yawn, you open up your chest and lungs and fill your body with more air, while also tightening your jaw, numbing your experience.
+When you yawn, you open up your chest and lungs and fill your body with more air, while also tightening your jaw, and avoiding having an increase of energy.

 Yawning is not sleep-inducing, as is commonly believed.
 The increased oxygen inhaled is actually waking you up, so yawning can be helpful.